US Tax Residency: Quick Guide For New US Immigrants

 The Three Paths to US Tax Residency

 First, it's important to know if you're a US Tax Resident - and how that happens.
-The United States recognizes three ways someone can become a tax resident:
+For tax purposes, The United States recognizes three ways someone can become a tax resident:

-- Green Card Holder: Lawful permanent residents are considered tax residents
+2. Green Card Holder: Persons who are lawful permanent residents (green card holders) are considered tax residents.

-- Substantial Presence Test: The most common path for immigrants
+3. Substantial Presence Test: The most common path for persons who are immigrants.

 The Substantial Presence Test: More Complex Than You Think